gitfrosh/minako/README.md

 ## Q&A

 - **Why another CMS?**
-    - I know there are (probably) hundreds of CMS around, but there were either out of date, much too complex for my use case or did not follow a combined API-first and headless approach.
+    - I know there are (probably) hundreds of CMS around, but they were either out of date, much too complex for my use case or did not follow a combined API-first and headless approach.

 - **Is this production-ready?**
     - probably not, though it is used on <a href="https://rike.dev" target="_blank">rike.dev</a>.
 Be careful about your db.json, it's the only copy of your (blog) posts!

 - **Will there be more functionalities?**
-    - I am planning so, though I will strictly refuse to bloat it.
+    - I am planning so, though I will strictly refuse to bloat it. :)

 - **Why 'minako'?**
     - because it starts with "min" like in "minimal" is the name of my favourite Sailor Moon character.